magit/magit/README.md

 Magit has many users and very few maintainers, so we kindly ask to read the appropriate guidelines before getting in contact. &mdash; Thanks!

-Use your own words.
+Please use your own words.
 No stochastic parrots.

 - 🆘 [How to ask for help](https://github.com/magit/magit/discussions/4630)
 - 🪳 [How to report a bug](https://github.com/magit/magit/wiki/How-to-report-a-bug)